eplof44/eplof44.github.io/_posts/2018-05-16-backpacker_upgraded_adding_jquery_to_my_rails_app.markdown

 For my JQuery/Rails project I modified my pre-existing Rails app, BackPacker.
 This was my first experience modifying an already existing application which proved to be quite tricky, but also rewarding.

-Even after going through and then reviewing all of the JS, AJAX, and Rails material, I was still uncertain as to how exactly how all of these components worked together.
+Even after going through and then reviewing all of the JS, AJAX, and Rails material, I was still uncertain exactly how all of these components worked together.
 This project was a great way to see all I had learned but also provided me with a working example to recognize my gaps in knowledge.

 One of the first changes I made to the project was setting up my Active Model Serialization and switching over my controller actions to render the JSON responses instead of using Rails.
 I struggled a bit after this to get my